ScottLiu2003/MoveGCL/README.md

     - `d_jump`: Distance jumped from the previous location.

 ### Location vocabulary
 The location vocabulary for each city is stored in the `./location_feature` directory.
-Each `.npy` file corresponds to one city, where the *n*-th row represents the feature vector for the location with `location_id = n`.Each row is structured as follows:
+Each `.npy` file corresponds to one city, where the *n*-th row represents the feature vector for the location with `location_id = n`.
+Each row is structured as follows:
 - [0–33]: Raw POI (Point of Interest) counts across different categories.
 - [34–77]: Normalized POI counts for each category.
 - [78–79]: Normalized geographic coordinates (latitude and longitude).